eriadam/argo-workflows/docs/multi-cluster.md

               name: auth
 ```

-Finally, the workflow controller must be configured with a unique name for the cluster.
+Next, the workflow controller must be configured with a unique name for the cluster.

 ```yaml
 apiVersion: v1